Approximate Model Predictive Control for Microgrid Energy Management via Imitation Learning: Direct Approximate Mixed-Integer Model Predictive Control via Imitation Learning

 For the considered regression-based behavior cloning, the mean-squared-error loss is adopted as the learning metric~\citep{karg2018deep, pfrommer2024sample}, i.e.,

 The training objective is to find the best policy $\pimlp{\theta^\star}$ parameterized by $\theta^\star$ through solving the following optimization problem:

 In practice, this problem \eqref{eq:solving_theta} is typically non-convex and highly nonlinear, making it infeasible to guarantee convergence to the global optimum.
 Consequently, stochastic gradient descent or its variants are commonly used to find a local minimum $\hat{\theta}^\star$, which is then adopted as a suboptimal surrogate in most applications~\citep{goodfellow2016deep}.
-To guarantee that the learned policy satisfies the input constraints \eqref{eq:input_constraints_fg}, \eqref{eq:input_constraint_grid}, and \eqref{eq:input_constraint_curtail}, post processing of the MLP network output is needed.
-The final applied learning-based approximate EMPC input is given by\footnote{Since $\cU(t)$ is a hyperrectangle, the projection in \eqref{eq:final_policy} reduces to simple element-wise clipping of each of the inputs to their respective bounds, which is computationally trivial.} $^,$ \footnote{The projection step enforces input constraints only; satisfaction of the state constraints in \eqref{eq:state_constraints} is not guaranteed and will be investigated in future work, possibly through control barrier functions.}
+To guarantee that the learned policy satisfies \qt{the state and input constraints}, post processing of the MLP network output is needed.
+The final applied learning-based approximate EMPC input is given by\footnote{\qt{Since $\cU_{\mathrm{p}}(t,x^\ast(t)) \times [\beta^-, \beta^+]$ is a polytope, the projection in~\eqref{eq:projection} and~\eqref{eq:final_policy} is a convex optimization problem, which can be solved efficiently.}}